9 Toxic Excuses That Wreck Marriages: Stop the Blame Game

 • Simple strategies to strengthen your relationship today.

-Why Excuses are Marriage Killers
+Why These Excuses are Marriage Destroyers

-Toxic Excuses That Wreck Marriages
+Common Toxic Excuses That Wreck Marriages

-1. “I Didn’t Mean It That Way”
+🚩1.
+“I Didn’t Mean It That Way”

-Why it’s a marriage killer:
+Why it’s a marriage destroyer:

 The deeper problem: